withchristopher/storybook-library-one/README.md

 ### FAQ

+## What is Component-Driven Development
+Component-Driven Development allows you to gradually expand complexity as you move up the component hierarchy.
+Among the benefits are a more focused development process and increased coverage of all possible UI permutations.
+In short, CDD helps you build higher-quality and more complex user interfaces.

 ## What is a story defined?
 To define our stories, we export a function for each of our test states to generate a story.
 The story is a function that returns a rendered element (i.e. a component with a set of props) in a given state---exactly like a Functional Component.